 Long back, mobile app development has become all-important for the banks to beat disruptive competitions.
-That’s why increasingly banks are jumping on the mobile app bandwagon in order to not lose customers, revenue, and competitive edge in the market.
+That’s why increasingly banks are jumping on building efficient banking software or app in order to not lose customers, revenue, and competitive edge in the market.

 However, in the last couple of years, even after entering into the digital fray, the banking customers who have high confidence in banks has now become little-to-none, and the mobile banking apps with basic functionalities are leveling off.

 It raises a question- What’s changed?